architectural drawings on a small adu kit build with a little house sitting on the table

 Finish kits include interior doors, tiles, flooring, cabinets, plumbing, lighting, countertops, hardware, and just about everything else.
 But, of course, this all impacts your final price.
 So check with the company to be sure.

 If you are dreaming of a backyard bedroom shed, Cedarshed might have the answer.
 You’ll have to add all the necessary utilities, but the kit will provide you with the basics.
-You will even get decorative shutters and planter boxes, and shipping is free.
+You will even get decorative shutters and planter boxes, and the best thing?

 A Cedarshed farmhouse shed cabin